DevloperHS/commute-zen-agent/README.md

 # Commute Zen

-Commute Zen is a voice-first news assitant that generates calm, personalized commute briefings from current news across your chosen topics.
+Commute Zen is a personalised voice-first news assitant that generates calm, personalized commute briefings from current news across your chosen topics.

 It uses Gemini Live for conversation, Gemini models for search + summarization + text-to-speech, and Firebase for authentication and cloud history.

+---

-## Run Locally
+## How to Run Locally

 Prerequisites: Ensure you have Node.js (v18 or newer) installed.